-Better Parents or Richer Parents: Understanding Intergenerational Transmission of Human Capital
+Better Parents or Richer Parents: Understanding the Effect of Parental Education and Financial Resources on the Intergenerational Transmission of Income

-There are two essential mechanisms in the canonical model of the transmission of human capital across generations -- parental income and parental education.
-We provide novel empirical evidence to disentangle the significance of these two factors in determining children's human capital.
-Two reforms in Sweden provide us with natural experiments to separately identify the effects of parental income versus parental education: an educational reform that exogenously changed the level of compulsory schooling and quality of education of the parent generation; and a tax reform that exogenously altered parents' net income.
-Using Swedish administrative data, we first find that a 1,000 SEK increase in parental human capital leads to a 190 SEK increase in children's human capital.
-Second, exploiting the tax reform, we show that a 117 SEK increase in children's human capital -- that is, slightly over 60% of the overall effect -- is due to the parental education channel.
-Third, by explicitly measuring the effect of parental education channel, we verify that our results are robust to the estimation methods employed.
-Fourth, we highlight heterogeneity in the results across various sub-populations and show that parental income channel is the main driver of differences in children's outcomes when we focus on the sample of parents with similar levels of education.
-Considering heterogeneity of the effects based on children's gender, we additionally emphasize that parental education channel has a larger impact on daughters with the effect being estimated at over 70%.
+There are two essential mechanisms in the canonical model of the transmission of income across generations -- parents' financial resources and parental education.
+We provide novel empirical evidence to disentangle the significance of these two mechanisms in explaining the intergenerational transmission of income.
+Two reforms in Sweden provide us with natural experiments to separately identify the effects of parents' financial resources versus parental education: an educational reform that exogenously changed the level of compulsory schooling and quality of education of the parent generation and a tax reform that exogenously altered parents' net income.
+Using Swedish administrative data, we first find that a 1,000 SEK increase in parental income -- as a result of changes to parental education -- leads to a 280 SEK increase in children's income.
+Second, exploiting the tax reform, we show that a 1,000 SEK increase in parental income, resulting from changes in parents' financial resources, increases children's income by 74 SEK.
+The relative impacts of these two mechanisms thus suggest that parents' financial resources amount to about 25% of the effect of parental education on children's income.
+Third, we show that parents' financial resources matter less for sons.
+Overall, our findings suggest a comparatively modest impact of parental financial resources on children's income.

 Keywords: Intergenerational Transmission, Education and Inequality, Government Policy, Personal Income and Other Nonbusiness Taxes and Subsidies